Michael Massey Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.3 K/9, the sixth-best in the league.
+- The Orioles pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.22 team ERA ranks 17th across all league pitching staffs.
+- The Orioles' 4.17 team ERA ranks 16th among all MLB pitching staffs.

+- Orioles pitchers combine to surrender 72 total home runs at a rate of 1.1 per game (to rank 17th in baseball).

+- Gibson gets the start for the Orioles, his 14th of the season.
+He is 7-3 with a 3.87 ERA and 54 strikeouts in 76 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.